Maluscat/argon-parser/README.md

 ```
 -> `Check out <a href="https://github.com/Hallo89/argon-parser" class="anchor"><strong class="bold">github.com/Hallo89/argon-parser</strong></a>.`
 ### Subsequent characters
-- To have a tag directly follow a word, you use a vertical bar (`|`) inbetween them:
+- To have a tag directly follow a word, you use a vertical bar (`|`) in between them:
 ```
 Very|strong//important|text
 ```